 Selected Other Publications

-Cabrera, V. E. Developing a Dairy Brain and the economic value of nutritional grouping.
+Cabrera, V. E. 2021.
+The economic value of nutritional grouping on dairy farms (O valor econômico do agrupamento nutricional em fazendas leiteiras).
 56th Annual Meeting of the Brazilian Society of Animal Science + Formuleite – Brazil.
-Florianopolis, Brazil.
-August 2021.
-(Upcoming).
+Florianopolis, Brazil.16-20 August 2021.

 Cabrera, V. E., and M. Ferris.
 2021.
 Applications of integrated data on dairy farms.
 Keynote Speakers.
 The Center for Digital Agriculture at Cornell University.
 28 January 2021.

-Mur-Novales, R. M., and E. Cabrera.2017.
+Mur-Novales, R. M., and V. E. Cabrera.
+2017.
 What type of semen should I use?
 Proceedings Dairy Cattle Reproduction Council Annual Convention.
 Reno, NV 7-9 November 2017.

 Animal & Dairy Sciences Climate and Diversity Committee

-Animal & Dairy Sciences Faculty and Development Comittee
+Animal & Dairy Sciences Faculty and Development Committee

 Data Science Hub Steering Committee